dougfrey/Julia-tutorials-for-ChEs/Pt 1: Setup/Installing_and_Using_Julia.md

 `               -----> Enter ; -----> shell>         `<br>

-Although sub-REPLs are no doubt helpful to the power user, to keep things simple and uniform only the top-level REPL will be used here.
+Although sub-REPLs are definitely helpful to the power user, to keep things simple and uniform in this tutorial only the top-level REPL will be used here.
 If you find yourself in a sub-REPL, you can exit back to the top-level REPL using the backspace key.
+The text @v1.11 in the above figure indicates you are in the default global environment for version 1.11 of Julia, as opposed to being in a local environment that may have been created for an individual project.

 Next, the ModelingToolkit, NonlinearSolve, and IJulia packages need to be installed.
 This can be accomplished as follows: